 The Mardingtop Tactical Backpack is a multifunctional pack for any gear junkie.
 It can hold a decent 35 litters and has several pockets for organizing all your urbex gear.

 Even with lots of weight on it, this backpack is comfortable to carry.
 It includes padded shoulder straps, a hip belt, and a chest strap.
 These help in lifting some of the weight from your back.

 What makes this backpack different than all the others that I’ve listed above, is its internal hydration bladder compartment.

 This is basically a feature on the back panel of the backpack that can carry a hydration ‘bladder’ pack.
-It also has a tube management system that allows you to run a tube from the bladder pack through the shoulder strap which that lets you drink water while on the move.
+It also has a tube management system that allows you to run a tube from the bladder pack through the shoulder strap which lets you drink water while on the move.

 The hydration bladder does NOT come included with this backpack.
 You have to purchase it separately.
 It can only hold a 2 litter pack.
-So if you buy one, make sure it’s for 2 litters or less.
+So if you buy one, make sure it’s for 2 liters or less.

 This Hydration Bladder Pack is one I can recommend.
 It holds 2 liters of water and is leak-proof.
 Fits perfectly with this backpack.

 With the addition of the hydration compartment, this backpack is simply perfect for outdoor activities.
 It’s made from durable material, can store lots of gear, and is comfortable to carry.